jagadeesh312/daily-code-log/README.md

 Refined logic flow to make future features easier to plug in Updated documentation with clearer notes on current progress Focused on stability and readability over adding new features
+## Day 21 - 2026-02-4
+Reviewed previous work to identify areas that need better structure Organized project notes and ideas for future automation features Focused on understanding code flow rather than adding new code Maintained GitHub contribution consistency with small updates
+## Day 22 - 2026-02-5
+Analyzed existing project logic to check scalability Cleaned up minor naming and structure issues
+Planned next steps for voice control and automation ideas Committed small but meaningful progress
+## Day 23 - 2026-02-6
+Reviewed earlier project decisions and noted improvements Refined thoughts on task management and automation workflow Focused on clarity and long-term maintainability
+Kept consistency with a daily commit
+## Day 24 - 2026-02-7
+Revisited core project goals to stay aligned with vision Organized ideas related to no-touch interaction and reminders Reviewed code structure for future integration Maintained daily GitHub activity
+## Day 25 - 2026-02-8
+Reviewed ongoing projects with focus on structure and clarity Rechecked earlier code decisions for scalability Planned how different projects can connect together Maintained consistency with small but focused progress